nginx/unit-docs/source/configuration.rst

         used.

     * - :samp:`group`
       - Group name that runs the app process.
-If not set, the user's primary group is used.
+If not set, the :samp:`user`'s primary group is used.

     * - :samp:`environment`
       - Environment variables to be passed to the application.